CSDUMMI/Ideas/Stable-Coin.md

 I would recommand to do this with all stable coins, to leave it for the open market at some point and only interfere with the price if it falls to far.

+## Depending on an outside source
+As you may have noticed this scheme depends on the accuracy of the exchange rate it gets from the outside world, because if that exchange rate is faulty, many people will lose their money, so to keep this from happening you have to come up with a secure way to get the exchange rate into the blockchain.

+# Conclusion
+I think this scheme could be a method to stabilize a currency in the time before the market is large enough to stabilize it on its own.
+But it also depends on the trust of those people, that invest first, they won't get any later advantage from buying in first, like they had with BTC or ETH, but they might be able to shape a totaly new, stable and secure market that only depends on the use of itself to stay stable.
+And of course, before anybody will put his life savings or anything important on this blockchain, it must proof to him that it is trust worthy.
+I know  that this explanation can't do so.

+If you have an opinion on this matter, please let me know.

+Joris Gutjahr